Ryan Ross – Principal Conductor

-Conductor Ryan Ross is currently the Principal Guest Conductor for the Allen Philharmonic Orchestra as well as Director of Orchestras at Plano West Senior High School.
-Previously, he served in several professional conducting posts, including four seasons as Artistic Director and Conductor for the Dallas Festival of Modern Music and its resident ensemble Ars Nova Dallas, five seasons as Music Director for the East Texas Youth Orchestra, and several seasons as Cover Conductor for the Lubbock Symphony Orchestra.
+Conductor Ryan Ross is the Music Director for the Allen Philharmonic Orchestra, a professional symphony orchestra in Texas, as well as Director of Orchestras at Plano West Senior High School.
+Previously, he served in several conducting posts, including four seasons as Artistic Director and Conductor for the Dallas Festival of Modern Music and its resident ensemble Ars Nova Dallas, five years as Music Director for the East Texas Youth Orchestra, and several seasons as Cover Conductor for the Lubbock Symphony Orchestra.

-A consummate advocate for music education, Ross has taught music from the elementary through collegiate levels.
-His orchestras have twice been named state champions in the Texas Honor Orchestra competition and national winners in both The American Prize and National Orchestra Honors competitions.
-He is particularly pleased that nearly two dozen of his students have gone on to careers in music performance and music education.
+A consummate advocate for music education, Ross has taught music at the elementary and secondary levels.
+On four occasions, his orchestras have been named state champions in the Texas Honor Orchestra competition, they‘ve been named national winners in both The American Prize and National Orchestra Honors competitions, and in 2018, the Plano West Orchestra played an invitational performance at The Midwest Clinic in Chicago.
+He is particularly pleased that over two dozen of his students have gone on to careers in music.

 Rusty King – Choral Director